remyeltorro/remyeltorro.github.io/_pages/about.md

 * **Data analysis**: quantified and modeled the increase in immune to cancer cell kill rate with new antibodies from optical microscopy images
 * **Scientific discovery**: described and measured the spreading decision rate of immune cells on antibody-covered surfaces, that correlates with the kill rate
-* **Technical but accessible**: assembled [Celldetective](https://github.com/remyeltorro/celldetective), a versatile software (Python package & PyQt GUI) developed organically with and for collaborators to perform the studies mentioned above autonomously.
-Go-to person, internally, to design analysis pipelines
+* **Technical but accessible**: assembled [Celldetective](https://github.com/remyeltorro/celldetective), a versatile software developed organically with and for collaborators to perform the studies mentioned above autonomously.
+Go-to person, internally, to design image/signal/timeseries analysis pipelines

 ## Projects